Stephen Emmott: Scientific

-In 2019, Emmott created Scientific, a new science and technology company dedicated to creating transformational science-based innovation that generates a step-change in returns for investors, and genuinely radical global impact outcomes.
+In 2019, Emmott created Scientific, a science and technology company.

 Public service

 From 2005 to 2010, Emmott was scientific advisor to the Chancellor of The Exchequer.
 He was a member of the UK Government's 10 Year Science & Innovation Framework Committee, 2004.
 He was appointed by the UK government Minister for Science as a trustee of the UK's National Endowment for Science, Technology & the Arts, 2008–2012.
 He was an adviser to the Finnish Prime Minister's Science & Innovation Strategy, 2008.
 Emmott is Professor of Biological Computation, University College London, and was Professor of Computational Science (visiting), University of Oxford, 2007–2014.

 Ten Billion

 Emmott is author of 10 Billion.
 It is about the climate, ecological, agricultural, resource, pollution, energy, migration and geo-political impact of a human population of 10 Billion.

 Royal Court

-10 Billion began as ‘a new kind of scientific lecture’, delivered by Emmott, over twenty nights at London's Royal Court Theatre, directed by Katie Mitchell.
+10 Billion began as 'a new kind of scientific lecture', delivered by Emmott, over twenty nights at London's Royal Court Theatre, directed by Katie Mitchell.
 It won widespread critical acclaim.
-Sarah Hemming of the Financial Times described it as ‘immensely, distressingly powerful’ and ‘one of the most disturbing evenings I’ve ever spent in a Theatre’.
-The Guardian's Michael Billington stated that “what is impressive is that Professor Emmott argues his case with an implacable logic.
-He is quiet, humane and deeply concerned and when he says, at the end, "I think we're fucked" you have to believe him.”
-Ten Billion was named as ‘Theatrical Performance of the Year’ in 2012 by The Guardian.
+Sarah Hemming of the Financial Times described it as 'immensely, distressingly powerful' and 'one of the most disturbing evenings I've ever spent in a Theatre'.
+The Guardian's Michael Billington stated that "what is impressive is that Professor Emmott argues his case with an implacable logic.
+He is quiet, humane and deeply concerned and when he says, at the end, "I think we're fucked" you have to believe him."
+Ten Billion was named as 'Theatrical Performance of the Year' in 2012 by The Guardian.